 ARTICLE 4.
 LEGAL SNAP.
 A snap is a backward pass.
 The snap must be received by a player who is not on the line at the snap, unless the ball first strikes the ground.
-If the ball first strikes the ground, or is muffed by an eligible backfield receiver, or quarterback under center, it can be recovered and advanced by any player.
+If the ball first strikes the ground, or is muffed by an eligible backfield receiver, or a T-Formation Quarterback, it can be recovered and advanced by any player.